An implicit algorithm for finding a fixed point of a $Q$-nonexpansive mapping in locally convex spaces

 \section{Abstract}

 Suppose that $Q$ is a family of seminorms on a locally convex space $E$ which determines the topology of $E$.
-We introduce an implicit method for finding an element of the set of fixed points of a $Q$-nonexpansive mapping.
+In this paper, first we define the notation of the $q$-duality mappings in locally convex spaces.
+Then we introduce an implicit method for finding an element of the set of fixed points of a $Q$-nonexpansive mapping.
 Then we prove the convergence of the proposed implicit scheme to a fixed point of the $Q$-nonexpansive mapping in $\tau_{Q}$.
-For this purpose, some new concepts are devised in locally convex spaces.

 \subjclass[2010]{47H10}

 \keywords{ Fixed point, $Q$-Nonexpansive mappings, Duality mappings, Seminorms, $Q$-contraction mappings.}